YarNhoj/ss-RHCE/README.md

 	netstat -antp | grep sshd

 #Create a website by your hostname ie "http://stationx.example.com"
--Copy station.html from server1.example.com/pub/
+- Copy station.html from server1.example.com/pub/
--Rename this as index.html
+- Rename this as index.html
--Move it to the standard document root of apache -Pre-res is provided by DNS
+- Move it to the standard document root of apache
+- Pre-res is provided by DNS
 	yum -y install httpd*
 	vi /etc/httpd/conf/httpd.conf
 	ServerName stationx.example.com